Mohammed Hamid (businessman)

 Mohammed Hamid (born 1976) is a Ugandan businessman born in Wau, Sudan.
 He is the owner and chairman of the executive board of directors for the Aya Group.

 He's one of Uganda's crucial industrialists with vast experience in multiple industrial sectors in countries across the globe.
 He is the founder of Aya Group.

-In July 2015, he was reported by Forbes to be one of the richest Ugandans with a net worth of USD$200m.
+In July 2015, he was reported by Forbes to be one of the richest Ugandans with a net worth of USD200m.
 The group also has investments in agro-industry.

 Background

 Hamid was born in the Sudan circa 1976.
 In 1987, he traveled to Uganda for the first time to visit his elder brother, Mohammed El Hamid, who operated a commodity trading business called Pan Afric Impex.
 He fell in love with the country and stayed.